Hadrian, Hadrian portrait, Israel, Judaea, Museum, Photography, Roman Army, Roman Portraiture

 The face of mock battles – images of Roman cavalry helmets from Germania Inferior

 I recently resumed my travels on the Limes Germanicus and headed north along Rome's frontier in the Roman province of Germania Inferior.
-The Lower Germanic Limes extended from the North Sea at Katwijk in the Netherlands to Bonna along the Lower Rhine.
-Numerous museums with impressive collections of Roman artefacts can be found by the… Continue reading The face of mock battles – images of Roman cavalry helmets from Germania Inferior
+The Lower Germanic Limes extended from the North Sea at Katwijk in the Netherlands to Bonn along the Lower Rhine.
+Numerous museums with impressive collections of Roman artefacts can be found along the… Continue reading The face of mock battles – images of Roman cavalry helmets from Germania Inferior